 The most effective method of controlling and preventing rodent damage of a cable assembly is through the use of repellants.
 Repellants consist of techniques such as the use of non-lethal chemicals.

-The repellant package is added to the outer sheath of the cable when it is being extruded and offer long lasting effectiveness due to the controlled release of the active ingredients, with an expected release life of 10-15 years.
+The repellant package is added to the outer sheath of the cable when it is being extruded and offers long lasting effectiveness due to the controlled release of the active ingredients, with an expected release life of 10-15 years.
 The ingredients, such as capsaicin, cause the sheath to have a hot/spicy/bitter taste which discourages the rodent from gnawing on the cable.
-The smelling sense of rodents is superior to humans so the repellant package also includes chemicals that give off an unattractive odor, not detectable to humans.
+The smelling sense of rodents is superior to humans, so the repellant package also includes chemicals that give off an unattractive odor, not detectable to humans.
 The combination of taste and smell is unpleasant but is nonlethal to the rodent.

 Lethal Toxins (Not Recommended)

 Lethal toxins or poisons are meant to be ingested by the rodent causing death.
 From an environmental aspect, the use of poisons is highly discouraged.
 Poisons are hazardous to children and pets that may accidentally ingest the poison.
 Other effects of poisons are secondary effects caused by animals who consume the poisoned carcasses which will prove to be toxic to the consuming animal.
-The use of poisons in highly discouraged in any application.
+The use of poisons is highly discouraged in any application.

-So What Is Your Best Option?
+What Is Your Best Option?